sssunsha/linux_command_helper/README.md

-    print "--group, -g : list all the command groups\n" print  "[keywords]: fuzzy search the [keywords] for command and description:\n" print "--search, -s [keywords]: precise search for the [keywords] with show all the information\n" print "------------------------------ help list -----------------------------------------------------------\n"
+    print "--group, -g : list all the command groups\n" print  "[keywords]: fuzzy search the [keywords] for command and description:\n" print "--search, -s [keywords]: precise search for the [keywords] with show all the information\n" print  "--hot, -o: list all the hot command \n" print "------------------------------ help list -----------------------------------------------------------\n"